raulojeda22/hellscriptsFW/README.md

-# Hell Scripts
+# Hell Scripts FW

-Hell Scripts is a web page for learning purposes built at classroom using PHP7, Jquery, MVC, SQL, Apache, a PHP Object Oriented Framework to manage objects from the database, an external API and an internal API based on authentication and permissions to resources.
+Hell Scripts FW is a web page for learning purposes built at classroom using PHP7, Jquery, MVC, SQL, Apache, a PHP Object Oriented Framework to manage objects from the database, an external API and an internal API based on authentication and permissions to resources.

 ### Pages